Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp/README.md

 author: jmprieur
 ---

-# JavaScript application signing in users with Azure Active Directory B2C and calling a Web API
+# Single-Page Application built on MSAL.js with Azure AD B2C

-This simple sample demonstrates how to use the [Microsoft Authentication Library Previw for JavaScript (msal.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to get an access token and call an API secured by Azure AD B2C.
+> **IMPORTANT NOTE: Silent renewing of access tokens is not supported by all social identity providers.**

-> *IMPORTANT*: Currently, the AAD B2C service does not fully support the implicit flow.
-This sample works fine with the B2C local identities and the gmail identity provider, but not yet with the Microsoft Personal Identity provider (MSA) or the Twitter identity provider.
+This simple sample demonstrates how to use the [Microsoft Authentication Library Preview for JavaScript (msal.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to get an access token and call an API secured by Azure AD B2C.

 ## How To Run This Sample